giridhar7632/firebase-database/README.md

 ---
 name: 'Firebase Database'
-description: 'Creating Realtime database of firebase in React'
+description: 'Creating Realtime database of Firebase in React'
 author: '@giridhar7632'
 img: 'https://cloud-3a2lu9qq3.vercel.app/0screenshot_2020-11-09_153841.png'
 ---

 # Firebase Database

-Have you ever created database for a web applications?
-In this workshop we are going to create a realtime database using google's Firebase.
+Have you ever created a database for web applications?
+In this workshop, we are going to create a realtime database using google's Firebase.
 We are going to build something like this.

 ![Final Project](https://cloud-3a2lu9qq3.vercel.app/2screenshot_2020-11-09_163829.png)

 [Live Demo](https://firebase-database.giridharhackclu.repl.co/).
 [Source Code](https://repl.it/@Giridharhackclu/firebase-database#src/App.js).

-Everytime you submit the form, the input given will be updated to the database.
+Every time you submit the form, the input is given will be updated to the database.

 ## Prerequisites